Geostationary transfer orbit: Other considerations

 If the maneuver from GTO to GEO is to be performed with a single impulse, as with a single solid-rocket motor, apogee must occur at an equatorial crossing and at synchronous orbit altitude.
 This implies an argument of perigee of either 0° or 180°.
 Because the argument of perigee is slowly perturbed by the oblateness of the Earth, it is usually biased at launch so that it reaches the desired value at the appropriate time (for example, this is usually the sixth apogee on Ariane 5 launches).
 If the GTO inclination is zero, as with Sea Launch, then this does not apply.
 (It also would not apply to an impractical GTO inclined at 63.4°; see Molniya orbit.)

 The preceding discussion has primarily focused on the case where the transfer between LEO and GEO is done with a single intermediate transfer orbit.
 More complicated trajectories are sometimes used.
 For example, the Proton-M uses a set of three intermediate orbits, requiring five upper-stage rocket firings, to place a satellite into GEO from the high-inclination site of Baikonur Cosmodrome, in Kazakhstan.
 Because of Baikonur's high latitude and range safety considerations that block launches directly east, it requires less delta-v to transfer satellites to GEO by using a supersynchronous transfer orbit where the apogee (and the maneuver to reduce the transfer orbit inclination) are at a higher altitude than 35,786 km, the geosynchronous altitude.
 Proton even offers to perform a supersynchronous apogee maneuver up to 15 hours after launch.

+The geostationary orbit is a special type of orbit around the Earth in which a satellite orbits the planet at the same rate as the Earth's rotation.
+This means that the satellite appears to remain stationary relative to a fixed point on the Earth's surface.
+The geostationary orbit is located at an altitude of approximately 35,786 kilometers (22,236 miles) above the Earth's equator.